Standard Repository Connection

 A repository is any system that houses the artifacts that can be used in an integration.
-Repositories can be systems used as part of the software delivery process, like MIcro Focus (HPE ALM), CA Agile Central, Jira, etc., or repositories can be more generic databases, like MySQL or Oracle.
+Repositories can be systems used as part of the software delivery process, like Micro Focus ALM/Quality Center, Broadcom Rally, Jira, etc., or repositories can be more generic databases, like MySQL or Oracle.

-A standard repository is software lifecycle tool such as Jira or ALM that contain artifacts such as defects or requirements.
+A standard repository is a software lifecycle tool such as Jira or ALM that contains artifacts such as defects or requirements.